joseph-flinn/site/frontend/posts/retro-failure-finishing-migrations.md

 migration, because we switched to higher priority initiatives before the previous ones could be finished and the value delivered.
-Half of the team was new and onboarding, about a quarter of the capacity was being used for keeping the lights on, and the other quarter was being used on higher urgency initiatives (most which are still not done in 2024).
+Half of the team was new and onboarding, about a quarter of the capacity was being used for keeping the lights on, and the other quarter was being used on higher urgency initiatives (most of which are still not done in 2024).

 What felt like a near-constant change in priority through the sense of urgency from whatever was on fire that week led to whiplash across the engineering department and on my team.
-When the fire was put out, the urgency degraded and was lost which revealed itself as a false sense of urgency.
+When the fire was put out, the urgency degraded and was lost, which revealed itself as a false sense of urgency.

 The strength of Agile comes from the flexibility to adapt to changes in the environment.
 However, that flexibility is also its weakness.
-If actions and decisions are made with an over-optimization on the characteristic of flexibility, there is a high risk that planning and strategy is deprioritized.
-Planning and strategy suffers in highly Agile and DevOps focused teams (Duggan 2024).
+If actions and decisions are made with an over-optimization on the characteristic of flexibility, there is a high risk that planning and strategy are deprioritized.
+Planning and strategy suffers in highly Agile and DevOps-focused teams (Duggan 2024).

 While it could be said that the sense of urgency and the whiplash came from multiple upstream issues around perceived lack of alignment on mission, values, strategy, and planning, that is shifting